XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 ItemDetails

-Accepted deposit methodsEFT, bill payment, cheque, wire transfer, transfer from another institution
+Accepted deposit methodsElectronic funds transfer, bill payment, cheque, transfer from another brokerage

-Required documentsGovernment-issued photo ID, SIN, proof of address, financial/employment information
+Required documentsGovernment-issued photo ID, proof of address (plus extra for certain account types)

 Opening procedure